Tata Sons vs Cyrus Mistry Investment Pvt. Limited

 “Our first impression is not good about the order of the tribunal.
 The tribunal granted the prayer which was not prayed…There was no prayer in the petition for reinstatement of Mistry but the tribunal went ahead with it and ordered his reinstatement,” the Bench stated.

-With this statement, the Supreme Court has on January 2020 stay the order of National Company Law appellate tribunal.
+With this statement, the Supreme Court has on January 2020 stay the order of the National Company Law appellate tribunal.

-After this matter reached to the Supreme Court Cyrus Mistry made a public statement that he would not pursue the executive chairmanship of Tata Sons.
+After this matter reached the Supreme Court Cyrus Mistry made a public statement that he would not pursue the executive chairmanship of Tata Sons.